 Completing the vocational placements (work experience) is an integral feature of our courses, designed to build up your practical skills and make you work ready.
 You’ll be required to find you own placements, but we’ll also assist where we can, and help you with vital tools such as writing cover letters and resumes.
 Plan to do your placements in two-week blocks at animal shelters, boarding facilities, pet shops or other animal-related workplaces.
 Some students may require additional days of work experience to complete the skills component of the course.
 We can arrange for this at no extra charge.
 If you need more flexibility, you can break up your placements into smaller chunks – just as long as you complete a minimum 20 full time days over the duration of the course (e.g. 1 day per week or 4 x 1-week blocks).
-During your placement, you’re fully covered by the Queensland Agricultural Training College’s insurance.
+During your placement, you’re fully covered by the RTO’s insurance.

 Like to Learn How to Care for Companion Animals?

 Working or volunteering with animals is incredibly rewarding, and our ACM20117 Certificate II in Animal Studies is a great place to start if you want to enter the animal care industry.

 Our ACM20117 Certificate II in Animal Studies (General Animal Care) delivers you the skills and knowledge you need to look after companion animals – at home, in a shelter, in a pet shop, a boarding facility or other animal care workplaces.